bot-app/trading/docs/installation.md

 === "RaspberryPi/Raspbian"
     The following assumes the latest [Raspbian Buster lite image](https://www.raspberrypi.org/downloads/raspbian/).
-    This image comes with python3.9 preinstalled, making it easy to get freqtrade up and running.
+    This image comes with python3.9 preinstalled, making it easy to get trading up and running.

     Tested using a Raspberry Pi 3 with the Raspbian Buster lite image, all updates applied.